There are now 3 possible online modes for units:

 Click on an offering mode for more details.

 This unit is an intermediate course in the economics of public policy, and covers both micro- and macroeconomic topics.
 The emphasis of this unit is on deepening students' understanding of major public policy issues, such as market failure, public finance, and monetary and fiscal policies.
 This unit provides a mix of theory and application, with an emphasis on developing students' skills in the analysis and communication of public policy.

 - 6 points

-- Typically this unit is assessed in the following ways: (1) tutorial presentations; (2) research essay/assignment; and (3) examinations (mid-semester and final).
+; (2) research project; and (3) examination.
 Further information is available in the unit outline.